What types of events does the Beard House host? How often?

 That depends on your membership level.
 Fellow-level members and the levels above them are given three months advance notice of upcoming events.
 Other members receive notification up to 60 days prior.
-The complete calendar is posted on our website for all to see one month in advance, and offers online booking through OpenTable.
+The complete calendar is posted on our website for all to see one month in advance, and offers online booking through Reserve.
 You can also call our reservations department directly at 212.627.2308.

 Can I just show up at the door?

 No, all events must be booked and paid for in advance.
-The exceptions are general admission events like Beard on Books and Enlightened Eaters, our reading series, for which a donation is suggested.

 Do I get to choose my seat?
 My dining companions?

 Not exactly.
 The configuration of tables at the Beard House is pretty much fixed so we can’t really manipulate the seating.
 Part of the fun of the experience of dining at the Beard House is getting to meet interesting people who share a passion for food.
-That said; we always try to honor special requests for parties to sit together or to have a large group occupy a specific table.
+That said, we always try to honor special requests for parties to sit together or to have a large group occupy a specific table.
 Such requests should be made at the time the reservation has been made.
 Seating changes are very difficult to accommodate on the day of the event.